 - Orange Juice + Zest – Use fresh squeezed or your favorite bottled brand.
 I highly recommend adding orange zest as it adds so much flavor and it looks pretty too!

 - Flour – Use unbleached all-purpose, light spelt flour or whole wheat pastry flour for best results.
-For GF, use a 1-1 gluten free flour blend.
+For GF, use a 1-to-1 gluten free flour blend.

 - Sugar – I used organic pure cane sugar, but coconut sugar or date sugar would be great too.
 You may even be able to get away with using half and half of sugar and pure maple syrup.
 Adding a sprinkle of sugar before baking will yield a nice crunchy muffin top!